konsulting/porter/README.md

  - `porter images:set` - Change the image set used for Porter.
 The default is `konsulting/porter-ubuntu`.
  - `porter make-files` - (Re)make the docker-compose.yaml, and the NGiNX config files.

 We store personal config in the `.porter` directory in your home directory - keeping config and data separate from the main application.
+This is the PorterLibrary.
 It includes:

  - `composer` - a composer cache dir, allowing the containers to avoid pulling as much info when using composer
  - `config` - containing the specific files for customisation of the containers/services
  - `data` - containing data for the MySQL and Redis containers by default
  - `ssl` - the generated SSL certificates used by Porter
- - `views` - allows the override and addition of views for building NGiNX configurations for example, and the `docker-compose.yaml` views for use with alternative images
+ - `views` - allows the override and addition of views for building NGiNX configurations for example
- - a `docker` directory can be added to include alternative docker machine scripts similar to the original `konsulting/porter-ubuntu` and `konsulting/porter-alpine` in the project's `docker` directory
+ - an `image_sets` directory can be added to include alternative docker scripts similar to the original `konsulting/porter-ubuntu` in the project's `resources/image_sets` directory, and the `docker-compose.yaml` views